froschgrosch/Quake3_DemoHelpers/README.md

 For each mod there should be a q3config file named appropiately, for example `arena.cfg` or `osp.cfg` in the *q3cfg* folder.
 Only files for mods contained in `q3install.allowedGames` will be considered.

-## Recommended binds for viewing demos
+## Suggested binds for viewing demos

 ```text
 bind 1 "toggle timescale 1 0; timescale"